-Catching Sight Of A Rare Butterfly In A Surprise Refuge
+Catching Sight Of A Rare Butterfly In A Surprising Refuge

 It's not easy to see the orange and black spotted regal fritillary butterfly if you live in the Eastern U.S. It used to be common across much of the country, and is still found in the Midwest.
 But it's all but disappeared in the East, its once vast habitat developed, divided and degraded.